Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ Representations

 \section{BCJ Representations}

-We will start with a short recap of the double copy approach towards amplitudes (see e.g.~\cite{Bern:2019prr,Bern:2022wqg} for more extensive reviews).
-Throughout we will highlight the role of the permutation group $S_n$ and phrase the DC in terms of representation requirements.

-The double copy or BCJ approach \cite{Bern:2008qj,Bern:2010ue} has identified a number of field theories, famously including GR and YM, whose amplitudes can be rewritten in terms of a sum over trivalent diagrams:
+The double copy or BCJ approach \cite{Bern:2008qj,Bern:2010ue, Bern:2019prr,Bern:2022wqg} has identified a number of field theories, famously including GR and YM, whose amplitudes can be rewritten in terms of a sum over $(2n-5)!!$ trivalent diagrams:

-In total there are $(2n-5)!!$ inequivalent such diagrams at multiplicity $n$.
-These always include a number (equal to $\tfrac18 n!$ for $n \geq 4$) of half-ladder diagrams, which can be seen as the backbone of the double copy approach, while from $n \geq 6$ onwards there are also additional topologies; for instance, at six-point there are also snowflake diagrams.

-Turning to the summand in \eqref{double copy amplitude}, the denonimator in the above sum consists of the propagators for every diagram.
-The numerator instead is the product of two so-called BCJ factors that encode the characteristics of the particles in the scattering process.
+The denonimator in the above sum consists of the propagators for every diagram, while the numerator instead is the product of two so-called BCJ numerators that encode the characteristics of the particles in the scattering process.
+While each trivalent diagram has an associated kinematic numerator, only $(n-2)!$ of these are independent; a convenient basis for these is provided by the Del Duca-Dixon-Maltoni (DDM) basis \cite{DelDuca:1999rs}.

 An important and arguably the simplest example is given by the colour factors that consist of products of structure constants $f_{abc}$.
-At multiplicity $n$, these are given by a product of $n-4$ structure constants:
+At multiplicity $n$, these are given by a product of $n-2$ structure constants: